felixdagnon/AWS-serverless-lab/README.md

 9. The integration will come up automatically with "Lambda Function" option selected.
 Select "LambdaFunctionOverHttps" function that we created earlier.

-As you start typing the name, your function name will show up.Select and click "Save".
+As we start typing the name, our function name will show up.Select and click "Save".

 A popup window will come up to add resource policy to the lambda to be invoked by this API.
 Click "Ok"